reform-digital/webflow-devkit/README.md

    - If you intend to manage your package under your own account/organization, you may **skip this step**.
    - If multiple owners or specific permissions for a project are required (e.g., for a client project), create a new NPM organization under your account.
-   - Name it according to your client’s company or project name.
+   - Name it according to your client's company or project name.
    - Grant your client permission to this organization whenever needed.

 3. **Create an NPM Access Token:**